cloud-gov/terraform-provision/README.md

         1. `init-bosh-db` and `init-cf-db` will fail.
 This is fine, you'll run again in the main concourse.
 1. Generate secrets for bosh and concourse: `./scripts/bootstrap/05-generate-secrets.sh`
 1. Deploy master bosh: `./scripts/bootstrap/06-deploy-bosh.sh`
-    1. If you are populating your ALBs with a self-signed cert, the `update-cloud-config` job will fail with a bad cert.
-Fly intercept the job, use openssl to get the cert and chain, and put that in the `common_ca_cert_store` section of `tmp/concourse-environment.yml`, and re-run `./scripts/bootstrap/05-generate-secrets.sh`.
     1. Upload custom bosh releases to `${BOSH_RELEASES_BUCKET}` with aws cli.
 Get the latest release of each type from `cloud-gov-bosh-releases` if you are building out a dev environment.
         1. **TODO: bootstrap custom bosh releases**
         1. This might help: